joa0neves/politica_transparente/README.md

 The JSON files in the TestDB folder can be uploaded to the local MongoDB database using MongoDB Compass.

-Run npm install to install all modules followed by node app.js for a dev server.
+Run `npm install` to install all modules followed by `nodemon app.js` for a dev server.